isomerpages/enterprisesg-sac/index.md

 description: Your Trusted Partner in Accreditation.
 image: /images/homepage/sac-esg-logo.png
 permalink: /
-notification: We are aware of recent phishing scams involving emails impersonating SAC personnel with fraudulent attachments embedded.
-Please do not reply, click on any link/s, open any attachments or make any payment to third party entities without first verifying the authenticity and legitimacy of such emails.
+notification: There have been recent phishing scams where SAC personnel have been impersonated through calls or emails.
+Please do not reply, click on any link/s, open any attachments or make any payment to third party entities without first verifying the authenticity and legitimacy of such emails or calls.
 If in doubt, please email sac@enterprisesg.gov.sg or submit your queries via the SAC Website’s Feedback form for assistance.
 sections:
   - hero:
       title: Singapore Accreditation Council